 Despite all the debate over Vatican II, the universal call to holiness was the heart of the council’s teaching, the real point of the whole affair.
 The center of the central document of the council was Lumen Gentium Chap V – the Universal Call to Holiness.
 The council and now, Pope Francis, makes the point that holiness is not to be identified with one particular vocation (religious life).
 Rather each, in their own state of life, in a way proper to his or her own vocation, is called to the heights of holiness, the perfection of faith, hope, and love as exemplified in the Beatitudes.

-Dr. D’Ambrosio discusses the Pope’s warning against two particular counterfeits of true holiness, gnosticism and Pelagianism, and then goes on to share some practical examples of how, in our daily lives, we can grow in holiness by small steps and gestures.
+Dr. D’Ambrosio discusses the Pope’s warning in Gaudete et Exsultate against two particular counterfeits of true holiness, Gnosticism and Pelagianism, and then goes on to share some practical examples of how, in our daily lives, we can grow in holiness by small steps and gestures.